Equidistribution of numerical semigroup gaps modulo $m$: Numerical semigroups and sets of gaps

 (Note that $a$ and $b$ are interchangeable.
 Since they cannot both be even, we may assume that $b$ is odd.)
 Thus, the numerical semigroup $S=\langle a,b\rangle$ has as many even gaps as odd gaps precisely when $a$ and $b$ are odd.
 Otherwise, there are more odd gaps than even gaps.

-Our goal here is to determine when the set of gaps of a numerical semigroup is evenly distributed modulo $m$.
+Our goal here is to determine when the set of gaps of a numerical semigroup is equidistributed modulo $m$.
 We take a similar approach, beginning with a generalization of Tuenter's result.